Center for Judicial Excellence

 H. CON.
 RES.
 72 ~ Child Safety in Family Courts~ Passes The House!

-After years of collaborative national work to bring this to fruition, and because of the dogged persistence of CJE and our close allies at the California Protective Parents Association and DV LEAP, our Child Safety Resolution in the United States Congress passed the U.S. House of Representatives by unaimous consent with 86 bipartisan co-sponsors.
+After years of collaborative national work to bring this to fruition, and because of the dogged persistence of CJE and our close allies at the California Protective Parents Association and DV LEAP, our Child Safety Resolution in the United States Congress passed the U.S. House of Representatives by unanimous consent with 86 bipartisan co-sponsors.
 Check out the initial press release about H. Con.
 Res.
 72, our Child Safety Resolution from Rep. Pete Sessions (R-TX) and Rep. Carolyn Maloney (D-NY).
-CJE’s child murder data was a huge driver in generating bipartisan support for this resolution.
+CJE’s child murder data was a massive driver in generating bipartisan support for this resolution.

 Call in Congress for Family Court Reform, ProPublica, Sep.
 13, 2016